Narymsky Square is a green space in the center of Novosibirsk

 How to get there from Hotel N

-Narymsky Square is just a few stops from the Hotel N—one of the closest options for a nature walk if you’re looking for greenery without a long commute.
-A convenient route is as follows: walk to the train station , then take public transportation just two stops .
-You can take any of the numerous buses and trolleybuses that serve the area frequently.
+Narymsky Square is just a few stops from the Hotel N, making it one of the closest options for a nature walk if you’re looking for greenery without a long commute.
+A convenient route is as follows: walk to the train station, then take public transportation just two stops: you can take any of the numerous buses and trolleybuses that serve the area very frequently.

-If you want the fastest and most comfortable journey possible, take a taxi: the average journey takes 10–15 minutes (depending on traffic).
-Staying at the Hotel N, you’ll easily reach Narymsky Square—one of the closest green spaces for a relaxing break in central Novosibirsk.
+For the fastest and most comfortable ride, take a taxi: the average journey takes 10-15 minutes (depending on traffic).
+Staying at the Hotel N, you can easily reach Narymsky Square—one of the closest green spots for a relaxing break in central Novosibirsk.

 ARTICLE NAVIGATION